Origin of a Dish: Candy Corn

 I’ve never liked candy corn, but I decided to give them a second chance after I stumbled across Alton Brown’s recipe for “chicken feed” from scratch.
 It blends butter and powdered milk (I used Bob’s Red Mill Non-Fat Dry Milk Powder; is it weird that I love the way powdered milk tastes?) with boiled sugar.
 There is a bit of a learning curve with this recipe: the first time I made it, the dough turned out unusable, flaky, and weird.
 The second time, I was more precise: I measure my ingredients by weight instead of volume and boiled the sugar at a lower temperature.
 Round two was much better, and although my candy corns (pictured above) turned out looking very handmade, I find them endearing.
 And they taste waaay better than store-bought: they have a creaminess and tartness, a sweet and saltyness, an overall complexity of flavor that can only come from handmade.

-5 Responses to “Origin of a Dish: Candy Corn”
+8 thoughts on “Origin of a Dish: Candy Corn

 • They may fall into the category of “why would i want to make these myself?” but I was actually surprised by how tasty they are.
 Plus, I think it would be a great project for kids.